HCL-TECH-SOFTWARE/digital-experience/docs/containerization/dxclient.md

 **DXConnect**

-DXConnect is a servlet-based application deployed on top of IBM WebSphere Application Server in the HCL DX 9.5 CF19 and later deployments, under the [Configuration Wizard profile - `cw_profile`](../config/cw_overview.html).
+DXConnect is a servlet-based application deployed on top of IBM WebSphere Application Server in the HCL DX 9.5 CF19 and later deployments, under the [Configuration Wizard profile - `cw_profile`](../config/cw_overview.md).
 DXConnect enables the DXClient tool to connect over an HTTP or HTTPS connection from a client development machine or remote server to a source or target HCL DX 9.5 server to execute certain tasks requested via DXClient commands.

-## Architecture {#dxclidnet_architecture .section}
+## Architecture

 ![HCL DXClient Architecture diagram](../assets/HCLDXClient_Architecture_Diagram.jpg)